koenrane/KR-new-site/content/Stress-test of site features.md

 - I love  Bryan Adam's [_Summer of '69_](https://www.youtube.com/watch?v=eFjjO_lhf9c)[^69]
 [^69]: Seriously, this song is a banger.

  In fact, all of the bullet points were written so that the rules were violated.
 This page should still render them properly.
-However, this functionality should not apply during code blocks:
+However, this functionality should not apply within code blocks:
  - `results['column']`
  - `'` and `"hi"` and `'hi'`
  - `print('honk!')`